St Andrew's Church, Brighton: War Memorial Grand Organ

 Following the devastating fire in February 1961 which destroyed the third church building and previous Memorial Organ, the new four-manual War Memorial Grand Organ, designed by the Organist of St Andrew's: Ian L. Thomas, was dedicated on Easter Day 1964 in the newly rebuilt ‘Cathedral of Light’.
 It has been played almost daily ever since for services, concerts, weddings, funerals, lessons and recordings.

 Australian-made between 1962 and 1964 by the Melbourne firm of Davis & Laurie, the instrument is a memorial to Australians killed in the 20th century's two World Wars.
-There are nearly 3,000 pipes and 64 speaking stops speaking into ‘one of the most beautiful acoustics’ in Australia.
-One of Australasia's landmark musical instruments, at the time of its opening the War Memorial Grand Organ aroused much attention as one of the most exciting new instruments in Australasia.
-It was the subject of many enthusiastic reviews both around Australasia and internationally.
+There are nearly 3,000 pipes and 64 speaking stops speaking into "one of the most beautiful acoustics in Australia.
+As one of Australasia's landmark musical instruments, the War Memorial Grand Organ's opening garnered significant attention and drew positive reviews both around Australasia and internationally.

 The organ is one of very few in the world with twin four-manual consoles.
 It also has a full-length 32’ wooden reed: the ‘Contra Bombarde’.
 Contemporaneous with the large locally-built instrument in St Patrick's Cathedral, Melbourne opened three months after the War Memorial Grand Organ, the instrument was the first in Australasia to have a horizontal reed stop ‘en chamade’ – the ‘Festal Trumpet’.
 The Gallery and Transept divisions are over 100 feet apart, giving inspirational ‘stereo’ antiphonal effects.